cucumber-ltd/value-object.js/README.md

 ## Converting value objects from JSON

-Use `ValueObject.deserializeForNamespaces()` to create a deserialize function that can turn the resulting JSON back into objects
+Use `ValueObject.deserializeForNamespaces()` to create a deserialize function that can turn the resulting JSON string back into objects

 ```js
 const deserialize = ValueObject.deserializeForNamespaces([{ Currency }])